dayyass/graph-based-clustering/README.md

 #### ConnectedComponentsClustering

-This method makes pairwise distances matrix on the input data, use *threshold* (parameter given by the user) to binarize pairwise distances matrix and make undirected graph, and then finds connected components to perform the clustering.
+This method makes pairwise distances matrix on the input data, uses *threshold* (parameter given by the user) to binarize pairwise distances matrix and make undirected graph, and then finds connected components to perform the clustering.

 Required arguments:
 - **threshold** - threshold to binarize pairwise distances matrix and make undirected graph